Moving to New Zealand

 We asked people living in New Zealand to list three things they wish they had brought and three they wish they had left behind.
 They responded:

-"Should have brought: Spicy food, summer clothes and computer stuff Should have left: DVD's, books and winter jacket," said one expat who made the move to Dunedin, Otago - South Island NZ.
+"Should have brought: Spicy food, summer clothes and computer stuff Should have left: DVD's, books and winter jacket," explained one expat living in Dunedin, Otago - South Island NZ, New Zealand.

 Get Quote